xtianbong/mben6270/GITSETUP_README.md

 ## Step 3
 In your command line, type in the following commands.
 On the first 'push' you will need the email address and password you provided in Step 1; also note you can create a new directory for your repo.
 In my case, my commands look as follows:

+**Note that wherever you see references of Jose in the commands, you must use your own credentials and names you used to create your account and repo.**

 ```
 $ mkdir wlu
 $ cd wlu